 - Complete the Graduate School application available here.
 A $25 application fee is required.

 - Submit original, sealed transcripts to the UCA Graduate School from all previous schools attended.
 (Not necessary for UCA transcripts).
-The required minimum undergraduate GPA for admission is 2.7 or 2.5 with a 3.0 in the last 60 hours of attendance.
+The required minimum undergraduate GPA for admission is 2.7.

 Step 2: Apply to the MAT program at the SAME TIME